Bargains! PROMOTIONS

 WINNER OF THE 2021 WORDS WITHOUT BORDERS-ACADEMY OF AMERICAN POETS POEMS IN TRANSLATION CONTEST

-A career-spanning collection from giant of Santomean poetry Conceio Lima, No Gods Live Here catalogues and memorializes the cruelties and triumphs of the country's past alongside the poet's own childhood poems set against the tiny island nation's distinctive flora and geography.
-Through vivid imagery, Lima evokes So Tom and Prncipe, from popular Santomean music to imagery of fishermen on the beach, while remaining ever aware of the subjective meeting of memory, time, and place.
+A career-spanning collection from giant of Santomean poetry Conceico Lima, No Gods Live Here catalogues and memorializes the cruelties and triumphs of the country's past alongside the poet's own childhood poems set against the tiny island nation's distinctive flora and geography.
+Through vivid imagery, Lima evokes So Tome and Prncipe, from popular Santomean music to imagery of fishermen on the beach, while remaining ever aware of the subjective meeting of memory, time, and place.

 Through poetry, Lima unites past and present to resurrect hope in human creation and the possibility of metamorphosis.